robwschlegel/tikoraluk/README.md

 * October 03, 2018
   * Per-pixel NAPA time series creation set
   * Need to change directions on how the NAPA data are prepped
+  * Went for a nested multi-core approach where the NAPA data are subsetted based on their match to the pixels present in each OISST MATLAB file